Pierre Ebéde: Club career

 Ebéde went to Greece during the 1998 summer transfer window to play for Apollon Kalamarias.
 He stayed there until January 2002, when Chalkidona (a now non-existent team that was later merged with Atromitos) bought him for €46,500.

-His good performances led Greek Superleague club Panathinaikos to acquire him in 2005.
+His good performances led Greek Super League club Panathinaikos to acquire him in 2005.
 Known for his very good reflexes, he quickly became a favorite among the team's fans.

 During his first season with the Greens, Ebede saw all 30 Alpha Ethniki games from the bench, behind starting goalkeeper Croatian Mario Galinovic.
 His second season was much better, being in the starting line up of Panathinaikos in 22 games.

 However, Ebéde was dismissed from Panathinaikos on 31 May 2007 and later joined Metz.
 After his spell in France, he signed a contract with AEL Limassol on 4 June 2008.

 In July 2020, it was reported Ebéde would remain with Haguenau.